 Lazar Dimitrijevic, who set up the foundry Posterizer KG, was born in 1981 in Bajina Basta, Serbia, and lives in Kragujevac, Serbia.
 He obtained a Master of Graphic Design from the Department of Graphic Design, FILUM Kragujevac, Serbia.
 Presently, he is art director at Design Studio BOX.

-His first font, Art Decor (2009), is a brush face in the style of Treefrog.
+His first font, Art Decor (2009), is a brush typeface in the style of Treefrog.
 Koma Latin (2009) is a roughly outlined script face.
-Bajka (2010) is a Baskerville family (Latin, Cyrillic, dingbats, ornamental caps) made for children's fairy tale books.
+Bajka (2010) is a wonderfully entertaining Baskerville family (Latin, Cyrillic, dingbats, ornamental caps) made for children's fairy tale books.
 Scarface (2010) is a sublime scratchy hand ideal for torture movies.
 Kaligraf Latin (2010) is a rough-edged calligraphic face.

 Still in 2012, he designed the ink splatter typeface Oops, and the calligraphic typefaces Cal Humanistic Cursive (a renaming of Cal Humanist Corsiva, posibly under pressure from Monotype), Cal Humanist Minuscule and Cal Humanist Corsiva.